 We are an independent professional services firm within the financial services sector, providing actuarial, administration and consultancy services.
-We have over 800 employees and partners within seven offices nationwide.
+We have over 1,500 employees and partners within nine offices nationwide.

-We are committed to ensuring that within our control there are no breaches appertaining to section 54 (1) of the Modern Slavery Act and will not use or allow the use of forced, compulsory labour, slavery or human trafficking in the course of our business activities either in our supply chain or in any part of our business.
-This will be achieved by:
+We are committed to ensuring that within our control there are no breaches appertaining to section 54 (1) of the Modern Slavery Act and will not use or allow the use of forced, compulsory labour, slavery, or human trafficking in the course of our business activities either in our supply chain or in any part of our business.

-Our employment procedures ensure that we conduct appropriate checks on all staff to ensure they can legally work in the United Kingdom.
+Our employment procedures ensure that Barnett Waddingham conducts appropriate checks on all colleagues to ensure they can legally work in the United Kingdom.

-In order to ensure proper understanding of the risks imposed by modern slavery and human trafficking in the context of the firm’s business and supply chains, we intend to provide training to all employees as part of the annual mandatory compliance training.
+In order to ensure proper understanding of the risks imposed by modern slavery and human trafficking in the context of the firm’s business and supply chains, our firm provides training to all employees as part of the annual mandatory compliance training.

 We operate a supplier verification process which includes due diligence checks.
-Confirmation will be sought that all suppliers are as committed to the prevention of human trafficking and slavery as Barnett Waddingham and we will not award or renew business with any supplier who fails this test.
+Confirmation will be sought that all suppliers are as committed to the prevention of human trafficking and slavery as we are and we will not award or renew business with any supplier who fails this test.
 Existing suppliers have been contacted to confirm their positions with regard to human trafficking and slavery.

-This statement is made on behalf of Barnett Waddingham pursuant to section 54(1) of the Modern Slavery Act for the financial year ending 31 May 2016 and has been approved by Management Board on behalf of the firm.
+This statement is made in respect of Barnett Waddingham’s financial year ending 31 May 2023 and was approved by Management Board on behalf of the firm on 29 June 2023.

 Senior Partner, Barnett Waddingham